HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 }}

-'none' is the most used value.
+`none` is the most used value.
 This specifies that the feature is disabled in top-level and nested browsing contexts.
-The second most used value, 'self' is used to specify that the feature is allowed in the current document and within the same origin, while '*' allows cross-origin access.
+The second most used value, `self` is used to specify that the feature is allowed in the current document and within the same origin, while `*` allows cross-origin access.

-### Referrer-Policy
+### Referrer Policy

-HTTP requests may include the optional 'Referer' header, which indicates the origin or web page URL a request was made from.
+HTTP requests may include the optional `Referer` header, which indicates the origin or web page URL a request was made from.

-The 'Referer' header might be present in different types of requests:
+The `Referer` header might be present in different types of requests:

 * Navigation requests, when a user clicks a link.
 * Subresource requests, when a browser requests images, iframes, scripts, and other resources that a page needs.

-For navigations and iframes, this data can also be accessed via JavaScript using 'document.referrer'.
+For navigations and iframes, this data can also be accessed via JavaScript using `document.referrer`.

-The 'Referer' value can be insightful.
-But when the full URL including the path and query string is sent in the 'Referer' across origins, this can be privacy-hindering: URLs can contain private information—sometimes even identifying or sensitive information.
+The `Referer` value can be insightful.
+But when the full URL including the path and query string is sent in the `Referer` across origins, this can be privacy-hindering: URLs can contain private information—sometimes even identifying or sensitive information.
 Leaking this silently across origins can compromise users' privacy, and pose security risks.

-Therefore, the [Referrer-Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) HTTP header allows developers to restrict what referrer data is made available for requests made from their site.
+Therefore, the [`Referrer-Policy`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy) HTTP header allows developers to restrict what referrer data is made available for requests made from their site.

-We show the most commonly assigned values to the referrer policy header below.
+We show the most commonly assigned values to the `Referrer-Policy` header below.

-A first point to note is that most sites do not explicitly set a Referrer-Policy.
+A first point to note is that most sites do not explicitly set a referrer policy.
 Only 11.2% of desktop websites and 10.4% of mobile websites explicitly define a referrer policy.
 The rest of them (the other 88.8% on desktop and 89.6% on mobile) will fall back to the browser's default policy.
-[Most major browsers](https://web.dev/referrer-best-practices/#default-referrer-policies-in-browsers) use a default policy of strict-origin-when-cross-origin (see [Firefox](https://blog.mozilla.org/security/2021/03/22/firefox-87-trims-http-referrers-by-default-to-protect-user-privacy/) and [Chrome)](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default). 'strict-origin-when-cross-origin' removes the path and query fragments of the URL on cross-origin requests, which reduces security and privacy risks.
+[Most major browsers](https://web.dev/referrer-best-practices/#default-referrer-policies-in-browsers) use a default policy of `strict-origin-when-cross-origin` (see [Firefox](https://blog.mozilla.org/security/2021/03/22/firefox-87-trims-http-referrers-by-default-to-protect-user-privacy/) and [Chrome)](https://developers.google.com/web/updates/2020/07/referrer-policy-new-chrome-default). `strict-origin-when-cross-origin` removes the path and query fragments of the URL on cross-origin requests, which reduces security and privacy risks.